Kwun Tong: Industrial area

-Kwun Tong was one of the minor residential areas in Hong Kong, with factories having been built there since the 1950s.
+Kwun Tong was one of the first and major industrial areas in Hong Kong, with factories having been built there since the 1950s.
 The industrial area has since then expanded to Kowloon Bay and Yau Tong.
 Since the manufacturing sector of Hong Kong is in decline, many factories have been torn down and commercial buildings are being constructed to replace them.

 In recent years, the government has started to re-develop the coastal area of Kwun Tong to correspond with the re-development of the Kai Tak district.
 A promenade and a park has been built along the coast near Kwun Tong Pier.

 Residential area

 The residential areas in Kwun Tong are mainly located in lower Kwun Tong, to the northeast of Kwun Tong Road.

 Locations

 Kwun Tong is situated at the eastern part of the Kowloon Peninsula, and its boundary stretches from Lion Rock in the north to Lei Yue Mun in the south, and from the winding paths of Kowloon Peak in the east to the north coast of the Airport (Kai Tak) runway in the west.